avpv/volleyrank/README.md

-# VolleyRank
+# 🏐 VolleyRank

+An ELO rating system for your volleyball team that helps track player skill levels and create balanced teams.

 Try the application: [https://avpv.github.io/volleyrank/](https://avpv.github.io/volleyrank/)

-An ELO rating system for volleyball teams.
-This application helps objectively evaluate player skills and create balanced teams.

 ## Features

-- **Player Comparison**: Pairwise comparisons with automatic ELO rating calculation
+- **Player Management**: Add, remove, and reset players with position tracking
+- **ELO Rating System**: Compare players head-to-head to build accurate skill ratings
+- **Smart Comparisons**: Prioritizes comparing players with fewer previous comparisons
-- **Position Rankings**: Player rankings within each position
+- **Position-Based Rankings**: View rankings for each volleyball position
-- **Automatic Team Formation**: Create balanced teams based on ratings
+- **Team Builder**: Automatically create balanced teams based on ELO ratings and position requirements
-- **Player Management**: Add, remove, and reset player statistics

-## How to Use

-### 1. Adding Players

-1. Go to the "Settings" tab
-2. Enter player name and select position:
+- **Data Persistence**: All data is saved locally in your browser

+## Volleyball Positions

 - **S** - Setter
 - **OPP** - Opposite
 - **OH** - Outside Hitter
 - **MB** - Middle Blocker
 - **L** - Libero

+## How to Use

+### 1. Add Players
+- Go to the **Settings** tab
+- Enter player name and select their position
-3. Click "Add Player"
+- Click "Add Player"

-### 2. Comparing Players
+### 2. Compare Players
+- Go to the **Compare** tab

-1. On the "Compare" tab, select a position from the dropdown
+- Select a position from the dropdown
-2. The system will automatically select a pair of players for comparison
-3. Click on the card of the stronger player
+- Click on the better player in each matchup
-4. Ratings will update automatically using the ELO system
+- The ELO ratings will automatically adjust

-### 3. Team Formation
+### 3. View Rankings
+- Go to the **Rankings** tab to see players ranked by position
+- Rankings are based on ELO ratings from comparisons

+### 4. Create Teams
-1. Go to the "Teams" tab
+- Go to the **Teams** tab
-2. Configure parameters:
-   - **Number of teams**: from 1 to 6
-   - **Team composition**: specify the number of players for each position
+- Set the number of teams and composition (players per position)
-3. Click "Create Teams"
+- Click "Create Teams" for balanced team suggestions
-4. The system will create maximally balanced teams

 ## How It Works